University of Bristol, UK, and IZA, Germany

 IZA World of Labor role

-Associate Professor in Economics at University of Warwick, UK (September 2008 to present)
+Professor of Economics at University of Bristol, UK (January 2018 to present)

 Applied economics, behavioral economics, experimental economics, development economics